weleoka/ardeidae/README.md

 * The server has the option of being open or password protected.
 * MySQL Database integration to maintain a list of registered users.
 * Password encryption support.
-* Random protocol name generation to prevent unauthorised access.
+* Random protocols generation to prevent unauthorised access.